Nighttime Attack at Mitsuhama

 The Mōri did not directly invade the territory of Tōdō Takatora, but took steps to incite rebellion by former retainers of the Saionji clan including the Kushi and Yamada clans.
-As a result, Misse Rokube-e from the village of Matsuba in the Uwa District colluded with the Mōri and started an uprising.
-In the course of suppressing the uprising, the commander of the ashigaru, or foot soldiers, named Rikiishi Jihei was killed in action.
-After pulling back once to Uwajima, the uprising was finally suppressed through the efforts of Kurita Kunai, a former retainer of the Utsunomiya clan.
+As a result, Misse Rokubei from the village of Matsuba in the Uwa District colluded with the Mōri and started an uprising.
+In the course of suppressing them, the commander of the ashigaru, or foot soldiers, named Rikiishi Jihei was killed in action.
+After pulling back once to Uwajima, the uprising was finally put down through the efforts of Kurita Kunai, a former retainer of the Utsunomiya clan.

 Based on a letter associated with the Mōri family, preparations for the invasion of Iyo were led primarily by Sase Motoyoshi, Murakami Takeyoshi (father and son), and Sone Kagefusa.
 There is no reference to Shishido Kageyo or Kōno Michiyori served as lead commanders.